Jas-SinghFSU/hyprpanel-docs/docs/getting_started/installation.md

 ### NixOS & Home Manager

 Alternatively, if you're using NixOS and/or Home-Manager, you can setup AGS using the provided Nix Flake.
 First, add the repository to your Flake's inputs, and enable the overlay.
+Note: if you do not use flakes, skip to the section labelled *NixOS without flakes*.

 #### flake.nix